 It’s a higher voltage under lean conditions and lower voltage under rich conditions, which is the opposite of how a normal oxygen sensor would work.

-So with our tool hooked up to the vehicle, let's go into the scanner and see what data we can retrieve.
+So let's go into the scanner and see what we can get on data.
 Go into Engine then Data Display AF Sensor Data.

-Go back to the list and graph them all up if you want.
+Go back to the list and graph them all up if you want to.
 You then need to start up the vehicle and see what the graphs show.

 You see there's where it started up, at idle, and the computer is trying to keep that lambda back to around one.

 So right now we're looking at 1.0 and notice how the current, like it said before, there's going to be no current flowing through as long as that lambda is close to one.